Sweden Southern Sweden

 Sun setting at Kullaberg

-As the sun was setting, we tried finding the perfect spot to enjoy the salads we had brought from Malmö.
+As the sun began to set, we searched for the perfect spot to enjoy the salads we had brought from Malmö.

 Colourful seascape at Kullaberg